code0monkey1/Linux/README.md

 Linux Commands

-Consists a list of commands to naviage and script in the linux environment
+Consists of a list of commands to naviage and script in the linux environment